mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 When the value at the cursor has methods, the dot can be follow by the name of a method that has no parameters.

+Chaining is supported by using multiple dots.

-A function call is a function name followed by a space-separated list of arguments.
+A function call is a function name followed by a space-separated list of arguments that are simple values.
+This means that dot expressions can be used as arguments in order to pass input data to functions.

-A method call is ...
+A method call is similar a function call.
+To call a method using the cursor value as the receiver, begin with a dot, followed by a method name and a space-separated list of arguments.
+To call a method on an explicit receiver, begin with the receiver, followed by a dot, the method name, and the arguments.

 To conditionally include content,